 The Division recognizes the rights of parents to be involved in their children’s education and for parents, community members and school staff to be involved in key decisions about the education of students.
+School councils are structured groups of parents, principals, teachers, secondary students, and community representatives who work together to effectively support and enhance student learning.
+They provide a method for members of the school community to consult with and offer advice to the principal and the school board.
 In each school in the Division, parents and the school community are to be provided with the opportunity to establish and maintain a School Council.
-School Councils have a role in advising and consulting with the Principal on any matter relating to the school.

 The Division encourages parental, staff, student (where appropriate) and community participation in making decisions that create a stronger learning environment for students served in schools.